DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 ## Learnings

-### 1. Working with the NBA API
+#### 1. Working with the NBA API

-I’ve used the NBA API package before, but this project pushed me to understand it at a much deeper level.
-I evaluated essentially all of the endpoints to get clarity on what data exists, how it’s structured, and what grains (player, team, game) are available.
-That exploration will hopefully accelerate future analytics projects.
+While I’ve used the NBA API package before, this project pushed me to understand it at a deeper level – exploration that will accelerate future NBA analytics projects.

-### 2. Building an App in Streamlit
+#### 2. Building an App in Streamlit

-Before this project, my Python workflow lived mostly in Jupyter notebooks, plotting libraries, and the occasional CLI or Bokeh server for interactivity.
-I had always viewed browser‑based apps as requiring a heavier lift (Flask, Django, etc.).
-Streamlit changed that.
-It’s a great tool for standing up interactive visuals quickly, but it came with a learning curve — especially understanding that the entire script re‑executes on every UI interaction.
-Once I internalized that model and leaned into heavy caching (with a refresh button to clear only what’s needed), the architecture clicked and the development process sped up dramatically.
+Before this project, my Python workflow lived mostly in Jupyter notebooks, with the occasional CLI or Bokeh server program.
+I had always viewed browser based apps as requiring a heavier lift, but Streamlit changed that.
+It’s a great tool for standing up interactive visuals quickly, but it came with a learning curve.
+Once I understood that the entire script re executes on every UI interaction and leaned into heavy caching (with a refresh button to clear only what’s needed), the architecture clicked.

-### 3. Using AI as a Development Partner
+#### 3. Using AI as a Development Partner

 This was my first time using AI throughout a full code project rather than just for text editing or brainstorming, and it ended up becoming a very helpful development partner.
 I used it in a way that felt natural and productive:
 - for quick syntax reminders I’ve written before but forgotten